kworam/ProcScript/README.md

 Do...While loops
 --------------------------

-If the config object you pass to `PS.defineProc` contains an `fnDoWhileTest` property, you will define a `DoWhile` loop Proc.
+If the proc config contains an `fnDoWhileTest` property, you define a `DoWhile` loop Proc.
 Here is an example:

 	var DoWhileProc = PS.defineProc({